dekuNukem/duckyPad/duckyscript3_beta_test.md

 This is much too complicated to do on-device, therefore, DS3 is now compiled into **bytecode**, and executed on a **virtual stack machine**.

-The configurator takes care of everything for you, so it's business as usual.
+The configurator takes care of everything, so it's business as usual.

 However, if you want to manually edit the SD card, you'll need to compile the script and copy over the binary too.